Populism, migration & climate inaction

 More extreme weather tends to cause more conflict, e.g. severe drought can cause conflict over water.
 Extreme weather can also cause conflict indirectly by aggravating existing instability.
 Here are some examples:

-** Climate change may have led to war in Syria.
-The long-term decrease in rainfall and warmer temperatures in the broader region may have made the Syrian 2006 to 2010 drought more severe, contributing to the uprising against the al-Assad regime.
+** Climate change contributed to the war in Syria and mass migration Into Europe.
+The long-term decrease in rainfall and warmer temperatures in the broader region increased the severity of the Syrian drought from 2006 to 2010, contributing to the uprising against the al-Assad regime.

 (Global warming contributed to Syria’s 2011 uprising: The Guardian: March 2015)